SourceLabOrg/kafka-webview/docs/httpdReverseProxySetup.md

 </VirtualHost>
 ```

-Update your Kafka-WebView `config.yml` file to include the following:
+Update your Kafka WebView `config.yml` file to include the following:

 ```yml
 server: